dullhunk/placement-visits/index.md

 * What is going well?
 * Are there any projects or achievements you are particularly proud of (ask student first, then their manager)
-* What skills or knowledge have you managed to build so far (include software & hard skills)?
+* What skills or knowledge have you managed to build so far (include soft & hard skills)?

 ## Even Better If (EBI)?

 * What areas have you identified for improvement in the future (ask student first, then their manager)
 * How are you planning to develop these skills?
-Include software & hard skills
+Include soft & hard skills
 * Are there any other things you want to work on before the placement finishes?

 ## Any other business?